 Informed customers make better decisions.
 When companies use messaging apps and chatbots to provide contextual information to customers, they help shoppers better understand the product and their path to purchase.
 This helps bypass the potential for returns and abandoned carts because customers know exactly what they’re getting into at every step.

 For potential customers in the research and consideration stage, chatbots provide quick access to important information.
 This helps move them further along the buyer’s journey towards an eventual purchase as well as provide additional information to augment the relationship.
-Alex Beck, Founder of Apt2B told Octane AI: “We’ve only been working with Octane AI for a short amount of time, but we’ve already seen a serious lift, about a 17% increase in revenue for those who interacted with the bot.”
+Alex Beck, Founder of Apt2B told Octane AI: “We’ve only been working with Octane AI for a short amount of time, but we’ve already seen a serious lift, about a 17 percent increase in revenue for those who interacted with the bot.”

 Luxury fashion house Burberry’s chatbot helps customers browse different collections while also giving them more information on their brand and quick access to customer service.